 The free version comes with all the bells and whistles, including inventory management, sales management, accounting, and HR tools to keep your business running smoothly.
 It does lack manufacturing and payroll management options, though, so larger companies will need to use one of the cloud or on-premises, paid versions.

-Odoo offers one application for free for under 50 users, when hosted online, but it jumps up after that.
+Odoo offers one application for free for unlimited users when hosted online, and adding additional apps will typically run you from $12/month-$72/month depending on the app.
 However, if you install and maintain the software in house, Odoo is totally free.

 You can bolt on access to apps for a monthly fee that help you build a website, install eCommerce portals, run a CRM, and on and on.
 The benefit of this system is you don’t end up running a bloated system when you could be running a slim setup.

-Odoo’s obvious downside is the limitation on users or the need to have a skilled technical team in house.
-Luckily, adding online users isn’t prohibitively expensive.
+Odoo’s obvious downside is the limitation on the number of free apps or, as with other open source software, the need to have enough in-house technical expertise to set it up and run it yourself.
+Luckily, adding more apps isn’t prohibitively expensive.
 With its scaled approach to users and features, Odoo provides a solution that can grow with your business.